Products I Love

 Now, email marketing is one of the easiest parts of my life as a blogger.
 Mailchimp gives you super-easy tools for creating and replicating campaigns and autoresponders (they’ll teach you what those are if you don’t know).
 It’s a snap to create an RSS campaign that sends out your blog posts.
 There’s tons of helpful support on email and in their forums and other materials.
 You can make your campaigns look just the way you want and change them in a minute flat.

 Finally, their help desk is super-responsive.
 I think they feed them extra bananas.

-My Experience: I’ll tell you a little secret about the Freelance Writers Den job board — we have a special arrangement with FlexJobs.
+My Experience: I’ll tell you a little secret — we have a special arrangement with FlexJobs.
 We get to republish a small number of their best freelance-writing job listings weekly.
 And our members have gotten a TON of gigs off those listings!

 FlexJobs does a terrific job of looking in all the out-of-the-way places online and turning up great job leads.
 If you’re into trolling online boards, I can recommend them.
 Totally a cut above Craigslist or the ProBlogger job board!

 If you want to see all their listings, a subscription gives you access to a better class of online job listings.
 SPECIAL OFFER: Get 30% off of your FlexJobs subscription with the code MALW